Impact of 16% VAT on Petroleum products in Kenya

 Vegetables which we buy from Mama mboga will be more expensive because when mama wakes up at 4:00 am to go to the Market.

-This means she will pay more in form of transport which I am 100% will be transfered to us at the selling point (kibanda) in our estate.
+This means she will pay more in form of transport which I am 100% will be transferred to us at the selling point (kibanda) in our estate.

 Since Vegetables will be more expensive, we will not have a variety to choose from as it was in the past.
 We won’t choose whether to eat managu, saga, murenda or sukuma week.